Quantum Mechanics Can Do Anything

 - "Quantum shifting", or something like that appears on a screen in Hollow Man as a method of turning things invisible.
 It's not dwelt on.

-- In Source Code, apparently the quantum effects that power the simulator allow it, against all common sense, to change past events.
-That's right, they didn't know how their own simulator worked.
+- In Source Code, apparently the quantum effects that power the simulator allow it, to change past events by seemingly creating an alternate timeline.

 - Hyperdrives, lightsabers, even standard starfighters in Star Wars.
 The last is to justify why space is often considered an ocean.